 - Type in the "Questions" textbox any question, for example: "How old are you?".
 Then add as many different ways of asking the same question as you want.

-- In the "Answers" section, type the message you want your bot to provide, then press Enter to commit the answer.
+- In the "Answers" section, type the message you want your chatbot to provide, then press Enter to commit the answer.

-Congratulations on building your first bot!
-You can share this bot with your friends, provided they have access to your computer, it is available at
+Congratulations on building your first chatbot!
+You can share this chatbot with your friends, provided they have access to your computer.
+It is available at

-You can also embed this bot on a website.
-There is an example provided in
+You can also embed this chatbot on a website.
+To learn how, check out the example provided in

 assets/modules/channel-web/examples/embedded-webchat.html, which you can see by browsing here.